 Predictably, this has led to the British Foreign Office and other state departments issuing cautions for visiting Bangkok and the mass media rehashing old stories of military crackdowns and using inflammatory diatribe with terms such as ‘deadly violence’ and ‘bloody violence’ in order to evoke a visceral emotional response and sell more papers.
-Again, predictably, this has led to a rash of backpackers and travellers worrying whether it is safe to carry on with their planned journey or even visit at all.
+Again, predictably, this scaremongering overreaction in the press has led to a rash of backpackers and travellers worrying whether it is safe to carry on with their planned journey or even visit at all.

 Basically the protesters want a ‘peoples council’ to be put in place as an emergency measure while the current prime minister is forced out and a new government sworn in, because they believe that the current government is being controlled by the former deposed leader who is living in semi exile to avoid corruption charges.
 The Thai government is refusing to step down and is accusing the protesters of trying to initiate another coup, but has called for elections in February.

 Despite some isolated violent incidents and the reported ‘shutdown of the city’, the protests have been predominantly peaceful with the protest leaders specifically distancing themselves from any form of violent action, and the government stating specifically they have no wish to have a confrontation.
 Hardly a war zone, is it?